-- 1. Protection against persecution or serious harm can only be provided by the following actors : - (a) the State; - (b) parties or organisations, including international organisations, controlling the State or a substantial part of the territory of the State, provided they are willing able and able willing to offer provide protection in accordance with paragraph 2.44
+- 1. Protection against persecution or serious harm can only be provided by the following actors : - (a) the State; - (b) parties or organisations47, including international organisations, controlling the State or a substantial part of the territory of the State, provided they are [...] able and [...] willing to [...] provide protection in accordance with paragraph 2.